LAV-ESG/getting-started/SoftwareSetup.md

     * `CHROME`:  the path to your Google Chrome executable

 ## Other things you might need

+### Polybox
+We recommend mirroring your files to [polybox](https://polybox.ethz.ch).
+If you are an LAV employee, use the fileserver (do not use local storage, there is no back up).

+1. Log in to [polybox](https://polybox.ethz.ch), click your name in the top right and click `Settings`
+2. Download the client for your platform and set it up.
+3. Chose a folder within the polybox-folder as your working directory (where you keep and execute all your code)

+**Why you should do it**:
+  - sleep better knowing your work is safely backed up in ETH's datacenter
+  - be more flexible having access to your files anywhere and any time
+  - easily share your work with your supervisor

+ **Things to consider**:
+   - as per ETH regulations, you should not use non-ETH servers to store or transfer data (meaning use nothing else than [polybox](https://polybox.ethz.ch))
+   - even if [polybox](https://polybox.ethz.ch) gives you a semi-automatic backup, it is wise to be paranoid and regularily copy your material e.g. to an external drive at home
+   - if you work with data subject to a restrictive license, do not store it anywhere, includig polybox.

 ### Gurobi
 Gurobi is a commercial software.